 - Patches are not typically itchy, but mild to severe itching may occur.

 - Itching worsens when the body overheats.

 - This may happen during physical activities or after taking a hot shower.

 - Skin redness or inflammation

 DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
-Pityriasis rosea can usually be diagnosed by looking at your rash.You may be referred to a doctor who specializes in skin disorders (dermatologist) if the rash is difficult to identify.Your bodily fluids and tissues may be tested.
+Pityriasis rosea can usually be diagnosed by looking at your rash.You may be referred to a doctor who specializes in skin disorders (dermatologist) if the rash is difficult to identify.Teasting is usually not needed, but your bodily fluids and tissues may be tested if the diagnosis is uncertain.
 This can be done with:

 - Blood tests

 - Skin scrape